 In honor of National Adoption Day, BuzzFeed presented a really wonderful video of adult adoptees talking about their experience with adoption!
 Watching it will make your day.

 I smiled all the way down to my toes as I watched this video.
 I feel like it has become my mission to help people realize that there is no one adoptee experience.
-Each adopted person has different feeling about the experience and often has mixed feelings.
+Each adopted person has different feelings about the experience and often has mixed feelings.
 How could this not be the case?!?
-Humans are far too complex to sum up their feelings about a complex issue, such as adoption, with a simple declarative sentence using one adjective.
+Humans are far too complex, to sum up their feelings about a complex issue, such as adoption, with a simple declarative sentence using one adjective.

 Here is a sample of some of the comments from other adoptees that have been left on this video.

 As an adopted person I hhhhhhate it when people ask me if I’ve ever met my ‘real’ parents.
 Of course I met my real parents, I saw them practically every day when they were raising me and until I moved out on my own.